EmmaMcHugh/emchugh.io/_posts/2021-07-24-manhattan-vcf.md

                                     end.field = "POS")
 ```

 Finally, use the `ggbio` package `plotGrandLinear()` function to plot your SNPs GL value at their genomic position.
-You can customise the plot by adding `ggplot2` themes, colour scales etc.
+You can customise the plot by adding `ggplot2` themes, colour scales etc. The `plotGrandLinear()` function takes a bunch of in-built arguments for adding cut-off lines, highlighting points, specifying axis limits etc.

 ```
 plotGrandLinear(gr_geno, aes(y = -GL),
-                xlab = "Chromosome 15") +
+                xlab = "Chromosome 15",
+                color = "coral") +
   theme_bw() +
   theme(legend.position = "none")
 ```